 The third academic year is spent abroad in Russia.
 You can either:

 - study at one of our partner universities or

 - study at a language school.

-If you are taking a second Slavonic language, you will be able to divide your time to cover the countries of both languages.
+If you are taking Serbian/Croatian, you will be able to divide your time to cover the countries of both languages.

 In the final year, you will apply your Russian language skills in high-level modules, including those dealing with employment related topics.
 You will also extend the skills and knowledge acquired earlier in the course in specialised modules on topics in which you have become particularly interested.
 We offer a wide range of options, taught by experts in areas from the Byzantine period to the present day and ranging across literature, history and cultural studies.
-You can take a specialist module in Russian interpreting, and you also have the option of beginning a new language via fast-track modules in Serbian/Croatian and Slovene.
+You can take a specialist module in Russian interpreting, and you also have the option of beginning a new language via a fast-track module in Serbian/Croatian.